This post may contain affiliate links. Please read our disclosure policy.

 Mix dough.
 Using a stand mixer, or a large bowl with an electric mixer, mix together the butter and sugar until light and fluffy, then add egg, vanilla, flour and salt.
 Be careful not to overmix.
 Add the milk, just a tablespoon at a time, to get the dough to be a piping consistency.

 Pipe Cookies – Add the dough to piping bags and pipe into small circles on the lined baking sheet.
 I recommend sticking the sheet in the fridge to chill for 10-20 minutes to set the shape.
+For reference, I used a 1/2-inch star tip.

 Bake – Bake for about 10 minutes or until the edges turn just golden brown.
 Remove from the oven and let cool.